mdodovic/SymPyCAP/README.md

 # SymPyCAP

-SymPyCAP is software for symbolic analysis of linear time-invariant electric circuits.
+SymPyCAP is software for the symbolic analysis of linear time-invariant electric circuits.
+This software is presented at the 2023 10th International Conference on Electrical, Electronic and Computing Engineering (IcETRAN), and published by IEEE.
+The publication can be found [here](https://ieeexplore.ieee.org/document/10192115).

 ## Installation